vercel/next.js/docs/basic-features/eslint.md

 }
 ```

-> **Note**: If you need to also include a separate, custom ESLint configuration, it is highly recommended that `eslint-config-next` is extended last after other configurations.
-For example:
->
-> ```
-> {
->   "extends": ["eslint:recommended", "next"]
-> }
-> ```
->
-> The `next` configuration already handles setting default values for the `parser`, `plugins` and `settings` properties.
-> There is no need to manually re-declare any of these properties unless you need a different configuration for your use case.
-> If you include any other shareable configurations, you will need to make sure that these properties are not overwritten or modified.

 ### Core Web Vitals

 The `next/core-web-vitals` rule set is enabled when `next lint` is run for the first time and the **strict** option is selected.